rafaelrodrigues3092/convertto-ssm/README.md

 ## Features

 This plugin is capable of generating both JSON and YAML AWS SSM Documents from PowerShell and/or Shell scripts.
+It is also capable of retrieving the script back from an SSM document.
+It does not support SSM documents with multiple steps.

 ## Usage